 The include/exclude file can contain include rules and exclude rules.
+To ensure optimal performance, each include/exclude file should contain no more than 50 entries total.

 A default file that excludes many common Linux and UNIX user IDs and groups, such as root, is created by the installation process.